orbeon/orbeon-forms-doc/form-runner/link-embed/README.md

 ### Form Runner proxy portlet or full portlet?

 The full portlet is not specifically tied to Form Runner and does not provide Form-Runner-specific features.
-Using the full portlet usually requires setting a custom landing page and possibly other custom configurations.
+Using the full portlet usually requires setting a custom Landing page and possibly other custom configurations.

 The Form Runner proxy portlet is designed to work with Form Runner only and to support a deployment mode where Form Runner can be installed within a separate application container, possibly on a separate server.